 The lid and stainless steel cooking grates are porcelain-enameled for better durability and easier cleaning.

 What I like best about the Megamaster 6 Burner Gas Grill is the value it provides for less than 300 dollars.
 It is insanely huge and perhaps the best propane grill under 300 dollars on the market!

 If you plan to take your barbecue on the road, you definitely want something small enough to carry easily but big enough to get the job done.
 The Napoleon TravelQ Portable Propane Gas Grill is exactly what you need in a portable gas grill for under $300.

 It comes with an ample 285 square inches of primary cooking surface, enough for about 19 burgers at once.
 Its two stainless steel burners generate 12,000 BTUs of heat, which is plenty enough for a small barbecue model to get very hot quickly.

-It has a wind-proof design that helps keep it lit even under windy conditions, which is perfect for a boat or RV.
+It has a windproof design that helps keep it lit even under windy conditions, perfect for a boat or RV.

 The thing I like most about this model is its beautiful design.
-It has the basic features of a larger gas grill, like temperature control knobs and push button lighting, while maintaining it’s sleek styling.
+It has a larger gas grill’s basic features, like temperature control knobs and push-button lighting, while maintaining its sleek styling.

 If you’re looking for the best portable gas grill under $300, this is an excellent choice.

 - The TravelQ features 2 individually controlled stainless steel tube burners, 12,000 BTU's, and 285 square inches of total...